-If you are training to teach through the Teach First Leadership Development Programme, initially you will be paid the salary for an unqualified teacher, further information about this is available here: Teach First - Salary and Benefits.
+If you are training to teach through the Teach First Leadership Development Programme, initially you will be paid the salary for an unqualified teacher, further information about this is available on the Teach First website.

 Currently as training providers are currently in the process of moving over to the new Apply system, both Apply and UCAS are being used for teacher training applications with an Autumn 2021 start date.
 It is recommended that you check both systems to find your preferred training providers for the upcoming academic year.
 The user-friendly information on both websites will guide you step-by-step through the application process for their respective systems.

-Applications for Teach First Primary should be made online direct to Teach First, more information about the application process is available here: Teach First - How to Apply .
+Applications for Teach First Primary should be made online direct to Teach First, more information about the application process is available on the Teach First website.

 As part of the selection process, you will have an interview and might need to take part in other selection activities, such as group exercises, before being offered a place on a teacher training programme.
 As with any interview, preparation is key and the information offered on UCAS, Get into Teaching, Targetjobs, and Prospects websites around typical interview questions, and the skills and qualities providers might be looking to test at interview, may be helpful.
 A mock interview with a Careers Adviser can be arranged through the Careers and Employability Service to build your confidence and strengthen your interview skills.